windmill-labs/windmilldocs/docs/misc/9_guides/aggrid_table/index.md

 As with most things, Windmill lets you **dropdown to code** when you want to do more advanced stuff, where the gui is more in the way then helping.

-The Windmill way wil be to first create a background runnable and then connecting it with the col def.
+The Windmill way will be to first create a background runnable and then connecting it with the col def.

 ![Column definitions](./../../../../static/img/guide/coldef-connect.png.webp)